 Even before the world stopped due to the pandemic, sustainable living was a hot topic.
 The trend of buyers seeking eco-friendly products and materials, including sustainable and conscious supply chains, was already well-established.
+This even extended to the realm of property investment where there became a growing demand for homes with sustainable features.
 As a result, many designers and manufacturers were focusing their research and development on improving their product ranges to meet the needs of eco-conscious consumers.

 Then along came the pandemic, and with it the necessary restrictions causing more and more people to work from home on a full or part-time basis.
 This imposed change to working habits allowed many of us to reflect on our impact on the planet, and how we could do things differently going forward.